RelaxedDong/django_imguploder/README.md

         })
 ```

-- Use the component in admin.py
+- Use the MultiImageField in admin.py

 models & admin:
 ```python